collective-soundworks/collective-soundworks.github.io/tutorials/getting-started.md

 If you run the command for the first time (which is quite likely), the `npx` command will tell you that it needs to install the `@soundworks/create` package, just press `Enter` to accept and continue.
 :::

-The wizard will startup and ask you for the name of the directory in which you want create the application: just write `getting-started` and press `Enter`.
+The wizard will startup and ask you for the name of the directory in which you want to create the application: just write `getting-started` and press `Enter`.
 The wizard will automatically create the directory, copy a bunch of files and install the required dependencies as illustrated in the screenshot below.

 ::: info
 Note that the screenshots in this guide may differ slightly from what you actually see in your console, as the CLI tool might have evolved a bit since the screenshots have been made.